uriel1998/PDFMtEd/README.md

 **Recommended:**

-- [Sejda](http://www.sejda.org/): extensible and configurable PDF manipulation layer library; used to restore broken PDF files; more reliable than qpdf in this, but unfortunately not available in any repository; please use the [debfile release](ttps://github.com/torakiki/sejda/releases) to install `sejda-console`
+- [Sejda](http://www.sejda.org/): extensible and configurable PDF manipulation layer library; used to restore broken PDF files; more reliable than qpdf in this, but unfortunately not available in any repository; please use the [debfile release](https://github.com/torakiki/sejda/releases) to install `sejda-console`

+These three are available in Debian, Ubuntu, and distros based on them with

+    `sudo apt install ocrmypdf poppler-utils imagemagick`

+- [ocrmypdf](https://github.com/ocrmypdf/OCRmyPDF): Adds OCR text layer to scanned PDF files; used to OCR
+- [poppler-utils](https://poppler.freedesktop.org/): Precompiled command-line utilities (based on Poppler) for manipulating PDF files and converting them to other formats.
+Used for detecting text layer in PDFs and generating larger thumbnail.
+- [imagemagick](https://imagemagick.org/index.php): Image manipulation, used to resize and convert larger thumbnail.

 ### Installation